OctopusDeploy/docs/docs/api-and-integration/metadata/github.md

 So the issue it is referring to is part of a repo that is separate to where the commit is happening.

 The value will default to https://github.org.

+## Commit Messages

+The parsing of the commit messages occurs in the build servers, and is based on the GitHub concepts around [closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).

+The build plugins will look for these same keywords and pass with work-item details to Octopus when they are present.